What Happens on a Night of Support

 7:00 – 8:15 pm

-Group time: This is the time when children and adults meet in their respective groups, and where they can share their stories and offer peer support.
-An activity designed to facilitate discussion is offered in the children and teen groups, as well as opportunities to engage in developmentally appropriate play.
-The adult groups typically engage in conversation about a variety of relevant topics raised by participants.
+Group time: This is the time when participants meet in their respective peer groups, and have an opportunity to share their stories and provide one another with support.
+An activity designed to provide education and facilitate discussion is offered in the children and teen groups.
+The adult groups engage in conversation about a variety of relevant topics raised by participants or their facilitators.

-Closing Circle: Families come together again in the Circle Room to end the evening.
-Families are invited to share if it’s the birthday and/or anniversary of the person who died so that we can acknowledge important dates and remember them as a community.
-If it is the birthday of a participant, we join in singing “Happy Birthday” and acknowledge joy and happiness that still exists in life after loss.
+Closing Circle: Families gather again in the Circle Room to end the evening.
+Families are invited to share a birthday and/or an anniversary of the person who died so that we can acknowledge important dates and remember them as a community.
+If it is the birthday of a participant, we celebrate them by singing “Happy Birthday” and acknowledge joy and happiness that still exists in life after loss.
 To cap off the night, the whole group engages in a hand squeeze or elbow bump, reminding everyone at the end of the night that we are all connected and supporting one another even as we go.